CodeLifeOrg/codelife/README.md

 127.0.0.1 pt.localhost
 ```

-4. Run dev version of site
+5. Run dev version of site
 ```
 npm run dev
 ```

-5. Visit the Page
+6. Visit the Page
 ```
 http://localhost:3300/
 ```

+### Deployment

+The production build of codelife.com always points to the `master` branch.
+To deploy the latest version on the production server:

+1) `git pull origin master` in the `codelife` directory to pull the latest updates from the repo
+2) `npm run build` to create the build
+3) `sudo systemctl restart codelife` to restart the codelife service

 ## Additional Technical Information